openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Note that when both ID Token and VP Token are returned, each has a different function.
 The ID Token serves as an Authentication receipt that carries information regarding the Authentication Event of the End-user.
 The VP Token provides proof of possession of a third-party attested claims and carries claims about the user.

-Verifiers request verifiable presentations using the `claims` parameter as defined in (@!OpenID) and syntax as defined in DIF Presentation Exchange [@!DIF.PresentationExchange].
+Verifiers request verifiable presentations using the `claims` parameter as defined in (@!OpenID), using a syntax that they specify, for example, the syntax defined in DIF Presentation Exchange [@!DIF.PresentationExchange].

 # vp_token {#vp_token}